-Community Access Workstations are computers available for KU campus visitors, including alumni, in each of the following Lawrence campus KU Libraries:
+Community Access Workstations are computers available for KU campus visitors, including Kansas residents, in each of the following Lawrence campus KU Libraries:

 Community Access workstations provide access to many KU Libraries databases, e-journals and e-books.

 Library visitors should stop by the circulation desk at these locations in order to gain access to one of the Community Access Workstations.
-The desk supervisor will issue the visitor a 60-minute reservation ticket for logging into the computer.
+The desk supervisor will issue visitors a 60-minute reservation ticket for logging into the computer.
 Detailed information concerning the workstations can be found at https://lib.ku.edu/community-access-workstations.

 Circulating and non-circulating materials, including reference, closed stack, and journal collections, may be used in the libraries.